For Parent · Child care

 - Type A citations - anything flagged as Type A is a health/safety concern

-- Repeat violations — the same code cited across multiple inspections
+- Repeat violations - the same regulation code cited across multiple inspections

-- Complaint visits — how many, and what they found
+- Complaint visits - how many, and whether findings were substantiated

-- Correction timelines — how quickly issues were resolved
+- POC timelines - how quickly issues were corrected vs. the deadline

 You Can Safely Skim